A/N: Great theories you guys. Very excellent. Please no spoilers if you are kind enough to leave a review..!

 He had a glimpse of her tortured expression in the mirror before the surface rippled again and she was gone.

 "No!"
 Theo yelled, leaping to his feet to slam his fist against the glass.
 "Hermione!" he cried, barely conscious of it cracking beneath his repeated assault, hardly hearing her voice behind him, shouting his name, until her hand was on his arm and she had wrenched him around to face her, face pale and frightened as she looked between his fist and the splintered surface of the mirror, stained crimson with his blood.

-"Oh thank Merlin," he breathed, running his hands over her hair, her face, leaning forward and pressing his lips to hers, real and warm and pliant against his until she pushed him away, cradling his shattered fist in her hands.
+"Oh thank Merlin," he breathed, running his hands over her hair, her face, leaning forward and pressing his lips to hers, real and warm and pliant against his until she pushed him away.

+She tested the fingers gently before looking back up at him.
 "What were you doing?" she asked, and Theo realised as his surroundings swam alarmingly that he was swaying unsteadily; that Hermione was holding him up.
-"What on earth is going on?"

 All at once his throat tightened, itching and burning with the spell's effect.
 Hermione's face swam in his vision, her dark eyes widening with shock and concern.
 For a moment he saw double - saw again that open door of an expression that she had worn in the mirror.

-"What the fuck," he asked, glancing from his knuckles, sparkling with crystal fragments, to Hermione's worried face.
-"What the fuck?"
+"What the fuck," he asked, glancing from his knuckles, sparkling with slices of mirror, to Hermione's worried face.
+"You were -"